jchung01/Botania/README.md

 ## **All credit goes to Vazkii for the original mod and other contributors that have kept the mod updated.**
+### This fork is no longer necessary!
+Functionality has been adapted by [UniversalTweaks](https://github.com/ACGaming/UniversalTweaks)
 ![](web/img/logo.png)
 Welcome to the Botania repository.